AndrewLuyt/week4-project/harmful_weather.md

 the 32 most common should ensure a much more accurate analysis.

-What we will do is work through these 32 types systematically and assign them the correct `evtype`s, using the NOAA documentation and some common sense.
+What we will do is work through these 32 types systematically and assign them the correct `evtype`, using the NOAA documentation and some common sense.
 The rest of the non-standard labels we will disregard for having too small an effect on the analysis to matter.
 Let's first look at the labels we'll fix.